open-telemetry/opentelemetry.io/content/en/blog/2024/scaling-opentelemetry-collectors.md

 ## Running the Ansible playbook

-Deploy the OpenTelemetry Collector across your hosts by executing:
+Deploy the OpenTelemetry Collector across your hosts by running the following command:

 ```sh
 ansible-playbook deploy-opentelemetry.yml